riiddhii28/flutter-yoga-pose-detection/README.md

 # 🧘 YogaBliss – AI-Powered Yoga Pose Detection

-🚀 **YogaBliss** is a Flutter-based mobile app that helps users improve their yoga practice using AI-powered **pose detection and classification**.
-It allows users to upload images/videos for analysis and get real-time feedback on their yoga postures.
+🚀 **YogaBliss** is a Flutter-based mobile app that helps users improve their yoga practice using **pose detection and classification**.
+It allows users to upload images for analysis and get real-time feedback on their yoga postures.

 ## 🌟 Features